-As of June 30, 2017, the Group had commitments and contingent liabilities (except for those mentioned in other notes) as follows:
+As of September 30, 2018, the Group had commitments and contingent liabilities (except for those mentioned in other notes) as follows:

 - a.
 In January 2008, the Company entered into a contract to buy fourteen A350-900 aircraft from Airbus, with the option to buy six more A350-900 aircraft, with aggregate purchase prices of US\$3,933,235 thousand and US\$1,802,645 thousand, respectively.
 The expected period of delivery of the aircraft was from 2016 to 2018.
-As of June 30, 2018, thirteen of the aircraft had been handed over to the Company, and the total list price of the remaining one aircraft was US\$287,746 thousand, which has been paid in the amount of US\$71,937 thousand (recognized as prepayments for aircraft). - b.
-For operation needs, the board of directors of Mandarin Airlines resolved to enter into a contract to buy six ATR72-600 aircraft, and the total list price of the six aircraft was US \$120,000 thousand.
-The expected delivery date ranges from July 2018 to June 2020, which has been paid in the amount of US\$14,048 thousand (recognized as prepayments for aircraft). - c.
+As of September 30, 2018, thirteen of the aircraft had been handed over to the Company, and the total list price of the remaining one aircraft was US\$287,746 thousand, which has been paid in the amount of US\$71,937 thousand (recognized as prepayments for aircraft). - b.
+For operation needs, the board of directors of Mandarin Airlines resolved to enter into a contract to buy six ATR72-600 aircraft, and the total list price of the six aircraft was \$120,000 thousand.
+The expected delivery period ranges from June 2018 to June 2020.
+As of September 2018, two of the aircraft had been handed over to the company, and the total list price of the remaining four aircraft was \$80,000 thousand, a portion of which has been paid in the amount of US\$8,162 thousand (recognized as prepayments for aircraft).

+c.
 Taiwan Air Cargo Terminal Co. ("TACT") signed a terminal construction contract with the Civil Aeronautics Administrations ("CAA") on January 14, 2000.
 The chartered operation period ("COP") is 20 years from the date of transfer of the chartered operation rights from the CAA to TACT.
 TACT filed an application for a 10-year extension of the COP for the cargo terminals in the Taiwan Taoyuan International Airport and Kaohsiung International Airport and received approval from the Taoyuan Airport Corporation and the CAA in July 2013 and July 2015, respectively.